resilencerepo/resilence_main/andrea cera android app/Resilent APP/README.md

 ## 🎥 Demo Video

 Experience **ReSilent in action** — see how it transforms the ambient soundscape using your Android device.
+(Click image to see the video)

 [![ReSilent Demo](https://img.youtube.com/vi/em0FYeU2Yew/hqdefault.jpg)](https://www.youtube.com/watch?v=em0FYeU2Yew)